 COLLABORATIVE TRAINING HUB

-The Collaborative Training Hub is an open access launchpad through which all Canadians can quickly access unique clinical trials training resources and opportunities.
+The Collaborative Training Hub is an open access launchpad to quickly access unique clinical trials training resources and opportunities.
 These curated mini-series offer you access to high-quality learning material produced by CANTRAIN or by other Canadian leaders in the clinical trial landscape.
 All training is available on-demand via computer, tablet, and phone, and does not require registration or login.

 Do you have a training offering or resource that could be hosted on our Collaborative Training Hub?
 Ideas for content or potential Collaborative Training Hub partnerships?
 We would love to hear from you: communication@wecantrain.ca